 Also, if your home has ever raised little ones, you’re bound to find old baby bibs or even small baby toys that got forgotten in the back of a drawer somewhere.
 Give them a good cleaning and then donate them!

 Your taste in cooking might have changed and something that you used to use all the time is forgotten somewhere now, or you find that you had a million and one different types of measuring spoons.
-It’s time to send those items to a donation center or maybe they’re destined for the garbage can.
-If you’re not sure how to properly dispose of your kitchen clutter, keep on reading.

 4. Get Rid of the Kitchen Junk